 All figures, maps, tables, charts, graphs, etc. must be referred to by their numbers as they appear in the text.
 Do not use the phrase "the table below" or "the table above".
 Phrases like "Table 1", "Figure 4", etc. should be written in bold and flush left or be centralized.
 Below the phrase "Table 1", we put the lexical words of the title in capital letters and the whole title should be italicized and flushed to the left or centralized.
 The line spacing between the table labeling and their titles should be single (not double as in APA).
 The table should appear in a very simple format.
 As for the figures, their titles should appear below the figures.
 Below the table, or figure, we, if needed, type the word Note, followed by a period and the word From, followed by the detailed information of the work, or we put the phrase Adapted from, if the work is adapted.
 The line spacing of the note should also be single, not doubled.
-All figures, maps, charts, tables, etc. should be in a singular and sentence case.
+All figures, maps, charts, tables, etc. should be embedded according to our journal policy for ease of reference.
+The heading of the table should be in a singular and sentence case.
 There is no need to use the symbol (%) in the column items that are labeled by the word percentage.
 Besides, the sign (%) should be written in full.

 If there are general and specific notes to the tables, figures, etc., we place each note in a new paragraph.
 No bold lines are used within the tables.